Do Go On - 533 - El Chupacabra

 its appearance was terrifying, though.

-As an upright standing creature, like a kangaroo with red eyes,
+standing creature like a kangaroo with red eyes,

 very similar to what we've heard before.